curvegrid/go-ethereum-wiki/Whisper-Overview.md

 The first several bytes of padding (up to four bytes) indicate the total size of padding.
 E.g. if padding is less than 256 bytes, then one byte is enough; if padding is less than 65536 bytes, then 2 bytes; and so on.

 Flags byte uses only three bits in v.5.
 First two bits indicate, how many bytes indicate the padding size.
 The third byte indicates if signature is present.
 Other bits must be set to zero for backwards compatibility of future versions.

-In the Javascript API, the distinction between envelopes and messages is blurred.
-This is because ÐApps should know nothing about envelopes whose messages cannot be inspected.
-The nodes pass envelopes around regardless of their ability to decrypt the message, or their interest in it at all.
-This is an important component in Whisper's dark communications strategy.

 #### Topics